Dia De Los Muertos a reminder that grief looks different for every person

 Dia De Los Muertos is a celebration that originated in Mexico.
 It reunites the spirits of the living and the dead.

 Some celebrate it with parades and bands marching through cities.
-At the grave or the altar they make ofrendas that consisting of marigold flowers, and food and drinks that the person loved.
+At the grave or the altar, they make ofrendas that consist of marigold flowers, and food and drinks that the person loved.

 It’s a unique part of the grieving process.